 It seems we finally broke our string of gray days for meeting.
 Together we had chosen our favorite photo of a rainy but beautiful New York, during the next-to-last face-to-face meeting we held.
 We just can't bring ourselves to remove this photo; it represents all that is beautiful about big cities, don't you think?

-The site is full of actionable ideas, whether you are puzzling about a big city, small city, or rural community development experience.
+Our site is full of actionable ideas, whether you are puzzling about a big city, small city, or rural community development experience.
+We're giving you another chance at searching it for something of particular relevance to your neighborhood or city.

 Want to search the site?